ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Passing Criteria:
 * The response from the BPI service discovery mechanism contains accurate information about the specified elements of the selected BPI service.
 * The retrieved service endpoints and endpoint-specification endpoints match the ones specified.
-* The cryptographic prover system and its specification are correctly listed.
+* The cryptographic prover system and its specifications are correctly listed.

 #### **[R120]**